joed7/Python/numpy.md

 ##NumPy

 [Numpy](http://www.numpy.org/) is an open source extension module for Python.
 It is the core library for scientific computing in Python.
 It adds support to Python for large, multi-dimensional arrays and matrices.
 Besides that it supplies a large library of high-level mathematical functions to operate on these arrays.
 Numpy has got massive application in Machine Learning domain where input data is in the form of matrix.
-Popular machine-learning moudle of python [__scikit learn__](http://scikit-learn.org/stable/) makes use of numpy array extensively.
+Popular machine-learning module of python [__scikit learn__](http://scikit-learn.org/stable/) makes use of numpy array extensively.

 ###Why use NumPy
 Here is a python script which highlights the benefits of numpy array over python list